-A bunch of you guys have asked about my favorite non-meat sources of protein, so here’s a post devoted to my favorites.
-I know there are plenty more options out there, but these are my current, go-tos.
+A bunch of you guys have asked about my favorite non-meat sources of protein, so here’s a post devoted to some of my favorites.
+I know there are plenty more high protein vegetarian options out there, but these are my current go-tos.
 I’m still experimenting and discovering new ones, so please share your favorites and how you incorporate them into your diet.
 I love getting new ideas and know you guys do too!

 Beans – Oh, how I love beans.
 All kinds.
 I’m recently on a white bean kick, but I’ll eat just about any variety.
 Similar to the edamame mentioned above, I’ll open a can each week and keep them in the fridge for easy access.
-My favorite bean recipes: Mama Pea’s Mmm Sauce (obviously), Salt & Vinegar Roasted Chickpeas, One Pan Roasted Sweet Potato and Black Bean Enchiladas (freezes really well), Light & Creamy Chickpea Salad, 5-Minute Vegetarian Stir Fry, and Artichoke Parmesan Pasta with Roasted Chickpeas.
-Related: I know I need to get on the lentil train.
-I heard Trader Joe’s sells some prepared ones that are pretty good, so I’ve been on the look out for them recently.
-Anyone tried them?
+My favorite bean recipes: Salt & Vinegar Roasted Chickpeas, Easy Cowboy Beans, One Pan Roasted Sweet Potato and Black Bean Enchiladas (freezes really well), Light & Creamy Chickpea Salad, 5-Minute Vegetarian Stir Fry, and Artichoke Parmesan Pasta with Roasted Chickpeas.

 Peas – One cup of peas has 8 grams of protein, so I’ll toss some frozen ones in salads, pasta, smoothies, tuna salad, casseroles… just about anything really!

-Protein powder – My current favorites are vanilla Recovery and coconut Fuel from SFH.
-I typically drink the Recovery after a workout and the Fuel as a snack/mixed into a smoothie.
-Both have a great, not artificial flavor and are made with high-quality ingredients.
-I also really like the All-in-One Vega Coconut Almond Plant Protein Powder and drink it after workouts as well as snacks when I’m in the mood for something chocolaty.
+Protein powder – My current favorites are vanilla Recovery from SFH.
+I typically drink the Recovery after a workout as well as mixed into protein balls or a smoothie.
+I love SFH products because they don’t have an artificial flavor and are made with high-quality ingredients.
+I also really like the OWYN vanilla protein powder and add it to my daily iced coffee everyday.

-Soy milk – It’s my go-to, non-dairy milk alternative, mostly because I like the taste, but also because it has 7 grams of protein per serving!
+Soy milk – Soy milk is a great non-dairy milk alternative – mostly because I like the taste, but also because it has 7 grams of protein per serving!

 Greek yogurt – Greek yogurt is so satisfying and LOADED with protein.
-I am especially loving Stonyfield’s new Whole Milk Greek Yogurt (plain) right now.
-It’s so creamy and wonderful.
 I typically eat my Greek yogurt with cereal as an afternoon snack or sweet treat at the end of the night with some fruit and/or chocolate chips.
-Lately, I’m digging bananas sauteed in coconut oil mixed into my yogurt.
+Lately, I’m digging bananas sautéed in coconut oil mixed into my yogurt.
 Mmm!
 You’ve gotta try it!

 Cheeeeeese – I am such a cheese lover and add it to everything.
 Basically, if a meal/snack is looking a little skimpy, I’ll throw some cheese on it for some extra satiety.

 Nuts and nut butters – Duh.
 Nut butter is my life.
-Ha!
-Some favorite recipes: The Best & Easiest Peanut Butter Protein Balls + More Recipes for Peanut Butter Lovers.
-I also really love Perfect Food Bars as a snack.
+Haha!
+Teddie Peanut Butter is my FAVORITE brand ever.
+It’s a little hard to find, so I typically buy it on Amazon.
+Here are some of my favorite nut butter recipes: The Best & Easiest Peanut Butter Protein Balls + More Recipes for Peanut Butter Lovers.
+I also really love Perfect Bars as a snack.
+Have you seen the Mini Perfect Bars?
+They’re perfect for when you just want a bite of something!

 Question of the Day